The Big Table Group: Casual Dining Group

 Bella Italia on Briggate in Leeds.
 Bella Italia is one of The Big Table's brands.

 In March 2015, Tragus Holdings rebranded as Casual Dining Group (CDG).
 In July 2015, CDG acquired Las Iguanas and later went on to purchase La Tasca.
 CDG also opened concessions including Bella Italia, Café Rouge and Las Iguanas restaurants at Centre Parcs villages, and in UK airports, including Gatwick, Heathrow, Jersey and Inverness.

 However, efforts to close loss-making outlets and stem group losses continued through to 2018.
 Also in 2018, Apollo sold its stake in the group to KKR and Pemberton Capital Advisors (the two had provided loan finance since 2015).
 Some La Tasca restaurants were converted to other brands, and the remaining four La Tasca restaurants were sold in February 2020.

 Frankie & Benny's in Newport, Wales.
-The Big Table brought the chain in 2023.
+The Big Table bought the chain in 2023.

 On 18 May 2020, during the COVID-19 pandemic, CDG announced that it was working with advisors on next steps for the business as a prudent measure to protect the company whilst planning for the future.
 Media reports suggested the group was preparing to place one of its three core brands into administration as part of a financial restructuring of the business.
 On 29 May, CDG was reportedly in talks with "multiple parties", including other restaurant groups and private equity firms, over a sale of the business, potentially saving 6,000 jobs.

 On 2 July 2020, it was announced that the company had been placed into administration, with 91 outlets set to close, with the loss of 1,900 jobs, leaving the group with 159 operational restaurants.
 They appointed AlixPartners to deal with the administration and said that the 91 outlets would be permanently shut as no buyers were offering to acquire them.